 Meetings of the Board of Directors are convened by written notice to each Director in person accompanied by the documents they will need to familiarise themselves with the business on the agenda.
 Save in exceptional circumstances, such notice and documents must be delivered not less than 48 hours in advance of the date of the meeting.
+The agenda includes any items requested by any of the Directors.

-In addition Directors are permitted by the Regulations of the Board of Directors to request information directly from Senior Management, and should inform the Company Chairman when doing so.
-They may also ask the Chairman, the Chief Executive Officer and the Secretary to the Board for any information they may reasonably require.
+In addition, Directors are permitted by the Regulations of the Board of Directors to request information directly from Senior Management, and should inform the Company Chairman when doing so.
+They may also ask the Chairman, Deputy Chairman, the Chief Executive Officer and the Secretary to the Board for any information they may reasonably require.

-B.1.43 Indicate and, where appropriate, give details of whether the company has established rules obliging directors to inform the board of any circumstances that might harm the organisation's name or reputation, tendering their resignation as the case may be.
+B.1.43 Indicate and, where appropriate, provide details of whether the company has established rules obliging directors to inform the board of any circumstances that might harm the organisation's name or reputation, tendering their resignation as the case may be.